Astros vs. Diamondbacks Player Props Betting Odds

 Tucker Stats

-- Tucker hopes to build on a four-game hitting streak in this matchup.
-In his last five games he is hitting .294 with two doubles, a home run, three walks and two RBI.
+- Tucker hopes to build on a five-game hitting streak in this matchup.
+In his last five games he is hitting .333 with two doubles, a home run, three walks and two RBI.

 Tucker Recent Games